benhoIIand/grunt-cache-bust/README.md

 ### Options

-#### options.encoding
-Type: `String`
-Default value: `'utf8'`

-The encoding of the file contents.

 #### options.algorithm
 Type: `String`
 Default value: `'md5'`

 `algorithm` is dependent on the available algorithms supported by the version of OpenSSL on the platform.
 Examples are `'sha1'`, `'md5'`, `'sha256'`, `'sha512'`

-#### options.length
-Type: `Number`
-Default value: `16`

-The number of characters of the file content hash to prefix the file name with.

-#### options.rename
-Type: `Boolean`
-Default value: `false`

-When true, `cachebust` will rename the reference to the file and the file itself with the generated hash.
-When set to false, then a query string parameter is added to the end of the file reference.

 #### options.dir
 Type: `String`